exasol/public-knowledgebase/Database-Features/setting-up-ad-kerberos-sso.md

 ### 2. Exasol Database
 - Installed and properly configured.
-- Exasol v7.1 - administrative access to ExaOperation is available.
+- Exasol v7.1 - administrative access to EXAoperation is available.
 - Exasol v8 - administrative access to COS and Confd is available.
 - DBA privileges are granted for the database.